kcaze/magical_vacation_translation/script/README.md

 Script Addresses
 =======
-0x0062C912 to 0x00699450 is the main script.
+0x00629A2C to be the base address of the script, including offsets.
-Game considers 0x00629A2C to be the base address of the script.
+0x0062C912 to 0x00698E9A is the main script.

 Control Characters
 ==================